Lord Dundreary: Why does a dog waggle his tail?

 No one ever asks how to make their dog dig holes, or how to make their dog jump up on people they love, or how to get their dog to chase squirrels.
 Dogs love to do these things.

-If your dog isn't wagging their tail with delight when doing something you've asked of them, ask yourself... how can I change this?
+If your dog isn't wagging their tail with delight when doing something you've asked of them, ask yourself... why?

 To do that, we need to confront an unhappy truth about the dog training industry.